kurikaesu/userspace-tablet-driver-daemon/README.md

 sudo udevadm trigger
 ```

-I would suggest running the command userspace_tablet_driver_daemon from the terminal first and watching the output to see whether or not things are broken first before having your desktop environment auto-start the application on login.
+I would suggest running the command userspace_tablet_driver_daemon from the terminal first and watching the output to see if things are broken before having your desktop environment auto-start the application on login.

 ## Changing which display the device is mapped to
 Use xinput in order to configure this: